snowkylin/tensorflow-handbook/docs/_sources/en/basic/models.rst.txt

         CartPole Game

 We use the CartPole game environment from `OpenAI's Gym Environment Library <https://gym.openai.com/>`_, which can be installed using ``pip install gym``, the installation steps and tutorials can be found in the `official documentation <https://gym.openai.com/docs/>`_ and `here <https://morvanzhou.github.io/tutorials/machine-learning/reinforcement-learning/4-4-gym/>`_.
 The interaction with Gym is very much like a turn-based game.
 We first get the initial state of the game (such as the initial angle of the pole and the position of the cart), then in each turn t, we need to choose one of the currently feasible actions and send it to Gym to execute (such as pushing the cart to the left or to the right, only one of the two actions can be chosen in each turn).
-After executing the action, Gym will return the next state after the action is executed and the reward value obtained in the current turn (for example, after we choose to push the cart to the left and execute, the cart position is more to the left and the angle of the pole is more to the right, Gym will return the new angle and position to us. if the pole still doesn't go down on this round, Gym returns us a small positive bonus simultaneously).
+After executing the action, Gym will return the next state after the action is executed and the reward value obtained in the current turn (for example, after we choose to push the cart to the left and execute, the cart position is more to the left and the angle of the pole is more to the right, Gym will return the new angle and position to us. if the pole still doesn't go down on this round, Gym returns us a small positive reward simultaneously).
 This process can iterate on and on until the game ends (e.g. the pole goes down).
 In Python, the sample code to use Gym is as follows.

 .. code-block:: python